Arizona Diamondbacks at Tampa Bay Rays game preview

 Yandy Diaz leads the Rays with seven home runs and is batting .257.
 Austin Meadows is 18-for-40 with three doubles, a triple, four home runs and 13 RBIs over the last 10 games for Tampa Bay.

-Ketel Marte leads the Diamondbacks with nine home runs and has 26 RBIs.
-Eduardo Escobar is 17-for-41 with five doubles, a triple, four home runs and nine RBIs over the last 10 games for Arizona.
+Christian Walker leads the Diamondbacks with 21 extra base hits and is batting .306.
+Peralta is 11-for-44 with three doubles, two home runs and 10 RBIs over the last 10 games for Arizona.

 LAST 10 GAMES